1.4. Creating Tables and Views from Data#

 );

-After running this command, we now can query citation_stops
+After running this command, we now have a table called citation_stops that we can query directly, just like any other table.

 1.4.2.
 Creating (Virtual) Views#